Dacia Spring review – Britain’s cheapest new EV

 Verdict – is the Dacia Spring a good car?

 With a price tag of £15,000, the Dacia Spring appeals to an entirely new group of potential EV buyers and represents the first in a new wave of ultra-affordable small EVs.
-Along with its tempting price, they’ll no doubt also be impressed with its 140-mile range, a decent boot and 78mph top speed – stats the Citroen Ami can’t manage.
+Along with its tempting price, they’ll no doubt also be impressed with its 140-mile range, a decent boot and 78mph top speed – stats the Citroen Ami can’t get close to.
 They’ll also have to be prepared to make some compromises, which include a fairly basic interior and minimal safety tech to get it down to that price.

 Dacia Spring models, specs and alternatives